jackiejiaqiliu/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

-Since my device is voice-only, I do not think wizarding is neccessary for my design.
+Since my device is voice-only, and I can achieve the desired result with voice instruction, detection and recording through programming, I do not think wizarding is neccessary for my design.

 # Lab 3 Part 2